-The objective of a financial statement audit is to express an opinion on whether the financial statements give a true and fair view of the financial performance of the audited organisation for the financial year and of its financial position as at the end of the financial year.
-The AGO has three departments carrying out financial statement audits: (1) Financial Statement Audit Department – Public Sector; (2) Financial Statement Audit Department – State-Owned Enterprises (SOEs) and Statutory Bodies (SBs); and (3) Financial Statement Audit Department – Consolidation, Debt and Revenue.
-Public Sector Financial Audit Department carries out financial statement audits of ministries and other Accountable Government Agencies (AGAs) while SOEs and SBs audit department conducts financial statement audits of SOEs, SBs and donor-funded projects.
-Consolidation, Debt and Revenue audit department is responsible for the financial statement audits of the main revenue collecting agencies, the consolidated financial statements of the government and public debt since the Auditor General is also entrusted with the responsibility of expressing an opinion on the consolidated financial statements of the government by the Audit Act 3/2007.
+The objective of a financial statement audit is to express an opinion on whether the financial statements give a true and fair view of the financial performance of the audited organization for the financial year and of its financial position as at the end of the financial year.
+AGO has four departments carrying out financial statement audits.
+AGO carries out financial statement audit of the Whole of Government Accounts and of ministries and other Accountable Government Agencies (AGAs) AGO also audits the financial statements of donor-funded projects carried-out by AGAs.
+Pursuant to the Regulation for Audits and Accountability of State Owned Enterprises, AGO reviews the external audits.

 Financial audits are carriedout in accordance with the International Standards on Auditing (ISAs)

 Compliance audit deals with the degree to which the audited entity follows rules, laws and regulation, policies, established codes, or agreed upon terms and conditions, etc. Compliance audits carried-out by AGO mainly focus on (but not limited to) the compliance of the entities to the Public Finance Act and Public Finance Regulation.
 The reports on the compliance audits highlight the issues identified and the recommendations to the issues.